 And that leads us to House #5 / Rental Unit #7 —

 - Built: 1972

 Last Sold: $140,000 in October 2009

 Foreclosure or Short Sale?: Of course!
 Everything I buy is a foreclosure, short sale or distressed sale.
 (That’s where you snag the best deals, y’all!)
 This house was a short sale, just like House #1 (my first investment).
 Houses #2 and #4 were foreclosures, and House #3 was a distressed sale / motivated seller.

-UPDATE JAN 13, 2015: I’ve updated these numbers to reflect the actual (ballpark) repair costs.
+UPDATE JAN 13, 2015: I’ve updated these numbers to reflect the actual (rounded) repair costs.
 We replaced the kitchen cabinets and countertops, bath vanities, carpet/padding, installed gutters and added a new A/C. We theoretically could have deferred the kitchen/bath upgrade for a few more years, but we decided not to procrastinate.
 Better property = better tenants.

 What did I pay for this?

 - Purchase Price: $46,000

 - Rental Income: $800 – $1,000 per month